On the arbitrarily long-term stability of conservative methods: Acknowledgments

 \section{Acknowledgments}

-ATSW would like to thank Siddarth Sankaran for our discussions on algebraic geometry related to this work and Chris Budd for pointing out the connection of our polynomial formula with the average vector field method.
+ATSW would like to thank Siddarth Sankaran for our discussions on algebraic geometry related to this work and Chris Budd for pointing out the connection of the multiplier method with the average vector field method.
+We thank Alexander Bihlo and Ernst Hairer for the valuable discussions on this work at the Banff International Research Station workshop in June of 2017.
+We also thank the anonymous reviewers for their helpful comments and suggestions for improving this paper.